AllureOfTheStars/Allure/README.md

 This is an alpha release of [Allure of the Stars] [8], a near-future Sci-Fi [roguelike] [2] and tactical squad game.
+Have a look at [PLAYING.md](GameDefinition/PLAYING.md) or jump straight into the fray.

-Long-term goals are high replayability and auto-balancing through procedural content generation and persistent content modification based on player behaviour.
+Long-term goals of the project are high replayability and auto-balancing through procedural content generation and persistent content modification based on player behaviour.
 The game is written in [Haskell] [1] using the [LambdaHack] [5] roguelike game engine.